Franklindot04/k8s-internal-developer-platform/README.md

 - Stage 6 (functional implementation) begins next
 - Implementing real variable rendering

+   current status:
+. stage 6 has not started yet
+. priority shifted to resolving or trianging the remaining open issues first

 Last updated: 09 May / 19 may 2026  by Franklin